 There are many ways to make fresh cheeses like Tvorog, and they’re called by many names from different cultures.
-Tvorog, quark, farmer’s cheese, white cheese, fresh cheese and many more names.
+Known as Quark, Farmer’s Cheese, White Cheese, Fresh Cheese and many more names.
 I grew up eating Tvorog stuffed in blini or Vareniki, or ate them as fried Syrniki.

 We went to Russian school every Wednesday night, Mum would get fresh raw milk from a member of the local Russian church who had some cows, to make the Tvorog.
 We were buying bootleg milk literally from the back of his van!
 There’s lots of debate around raw milk and the flavours and health benefits/dangers it brings, all I remember is how great this cheese was.